mariocosme/Boost-ctRL-android/ROADMAP.md

 - Implement analytics throughout the app
 - Implement Info fragment
 - Add in-app-purchases as tips for the developer
+- When no person is found (ex: Maaivy) 200 is returned with {}.
+Show toast saying nothing was found instead of the general error message

 ## Version 1.0.1
 - Add more news providers (like [rocketeers.gg](https://rocketeers.gg/))